Truth-In-Savings

 1. Special Rules For Foreign Items/Collection Items:

-a Certain items, such as insurance drafts, dealer drafts will be handled as a Collection item Additionally, if certain other deposited items cannot be processed through the normal check processing system, the Credit Union, as an agent, may send them for collection These collection items include: damaged or mutilated items; checks with provisional instructions or restrictive endorsements; and not payable through a US bank; checks not payable in US dollars; and items not properly encoded with MICR numbers located at the bottom of the check b When an item submitted for collection is finally and irrevocably paid, the account will be credited c Collection items are subject to the Credit Union’s Fee Schedule Collection items may be subject to payor bank fees PAYMENT OF DIVIDENDS AND SPECIFIC ACCOUNT CONDITIONS 1.
+a.
+Certain items, such as insurance drafts, dealer drafts will be handled as a Collection item Additionally, if certain other deposited items cannot be processed through the normal check processing system, the Credit Union, as an agent, may send them for collection These collection items include: damaged or mutilated items; checks with provisional instructions or restrictive endorsements; and not payable through a US bank; checks not payable in US dollars; and items not properly encoded with MICR numbers located at the bottom of the check. b.
+When an item submitted for collection is finally and irrevocably paid, the account will be credited. c.
+Collection items are subject to the Credit Union’s Fee Schedule Collection items may be subject to payor bank fees.
+PAYMENT OF DIVIDENDS AND SPECIFIC ACCOUNT CONDITIONS 1.
 Frequency of Payment and Conditions The frequency and conditions upon which dividends are paid are in accordance with the Bylaws of Quorum Federal Credit Union and are paid as permitted by the Federal Credit Union Act and applicable regulations Dividends begin to accrue on the business day you deposit non-cash items (eg, checks) 2.
-Calculation The Credit Union uses the daily balance method to calculate dividends This method applies the applicable daily periodic rate to the balance in the account each day Dividends accrue on a 365-day basis beginning on the date of deposit and ending on the date of withdrawal Dividends are accrued daily and compounded and posted monthly unless specified in product disclosures sent at the time of account opening Paid dividends remaining on deposit will earn dividends at the same rate on the same terms Current dividend rates and balance requirements to open accounts and earn dividends are disclosed on the Credit Union Rate Sheet Federal Law prohibits the guarantee of dividends since dividends are based on available earnings at the end of the dividend period 3) SAVINGS ACCOUNTS All Credit Union savings accounts are variable rate accounts, meaning the dividend rate and annual percentage yield may change after the account is opened Dividends are earned on balances as disclosed on the Credit Union Rate Sheet and are posted monthly The dividend rates are subject to change daily and are established by Credit Union Management Refer to the Credit Union Rate Sheet for current rates Product offerings may change from time to time at the sole discretion of the Credit Union a) Basic Savings Account: Conditions: The minimum balance required to open and to maintain active status and membership is defined on the Rate Sheet b.
+Calculation The Credit Union uses the daily balance method to calculate dividends This method applies the applicable daily periodic rate to the balance in the account each day Dividends accrue on a 365-day basis beginning on the date of deposit and ending on the date of withdrawal Dividends are accrued daily and compounded and posted monthly unless specified in product disclosures sent at the time of account opening Paid dividends remaining on deposit will earn dividends at the same rate on the same terms Current dividend rates and balance requirements to open accounts and earn dividends are disclosed on the Credit Union Rate Sheet Federal Law prohibits the guarantee of dividends since dividends are based on available earnings at the end of the dividend period 3) SAVINGS ACCOUNTS All Credit Union savings accounts are variable rate accounts, meaning the dividend rate and annual percentage yield may change after the account is opened.
+Dividends are earned on balances as disclosed on the Credit Union Rate Sheet and are posted monthly The dividend rates are subject to change daily and are established by Credit Union Management.
+Refer to the Credit Union Rate Sheet for current rates Product offerings may change from time to time at the sole discretion of the Credit Union a) Basic Savings Account: Conditions: The minimum balance required to open and to maintain active status and membership is defined on the Rate Sheet b.
 Holiday Club Account: Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet The Holiday Club Account renews automatically each year Dividends and principal deposits are disbursed each year in October The funds will automatically transfer into a Basic Savings account There is a fee for early withdrawals (refer to the Credit Union Fee Schedule) c.
 Name-Your-Own Savings Account (Secondary Savings) Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet d.
 Money Management Account: Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet e.
 HighQ Savings Account: Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet f.
-HighmarQ Savings Account: Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet g.
+High Marq Savings Account: Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet g.
 Living Trust Account: The Credit Union will open Trust Accounts that meet all Credit Union requirements It is your responsibility to seek legal counsel in reference to opening this type of account

 1. Individual Retirement Account (IRA):

-Dividends and conditions: See IRA Simplifier and Agreement when issued ( 1) Member may not pledge any of the savings on deposit in an IRA as collateral security for any loan(s) ( 2) Certain Federal and State penalties may apply to amounts withdrawn from an IRA These are set forth in the applicable Federal and State laws and regulations (3) There is an administration fee for all premature withdrawals prior to age 59 1/2 and outgoing transfers to another institution as set forth in the Credit Union Fee Schedule 4.
-TERM ACCOUNTS The Credit Union offers Regular Term Accounts with maturities of 3, 6, 12, 18, 24, 36, 48 and 60 months These accounts will automatically renew at maturity for the same period as the original term unless the funds are withdrawn at or before maturity Additional funds cannot be added to the term account after account opening At times the Credit Union may offer Promotional Term Accounts (maturities outside of the Regular Terms or terms with special features such as a rate step up or option to step out) These accounts will automatically renew at maturity for the regular term closest to the original term rounded upward unless the funds are withdrawn at or before maturity The Credit Union will send out notifications at least thirty (30) days before the maturity date and will offer a seven-calendar-day grace period The Credit Union will send out notifications at least thirty (30) days before the maturity date and will offer a seven-day grace period beginning on the date of maturity, in order to make changes to the account Withdrawals: The principal invested in any term account may not be withdrawn until maturity If the Credit Union allows a withdrawal of principal prior to maturity, there will be a penalty for any amount withdrawn (refer to the Credit Union Fee Schedule) If the withdrawal causes the principal to fall below the minimum balance required, the term account will be closed and the member will receive the balance less the appropriate penalty There is no penalty when the withdrawal follows the death of the primary owner of the account
+Dividends and conditions: See IRA Simplifier and Agreement when issued (1) Member may not pledge any of the savings on deposit in an IRA as collateral security for any loan(s) (2) Certain Federal and State penalties may apply to amounts withdrawn from an IRA These are set forth in the applicable Federal and State laws and regulations (3) There is an administration fee for all premature withdrawals prior to age 59 1/2 and outgoing transfers to another institution as set forth in the Credit Union Fee Schedule 4.
+TERM ACCOUNTS The Credit Union offers Regular Term Accounts with maturities of 3, 6, 12, 18, 24, 36, 48 and 60 months These accounts will automatically renew at maturity for the same period as the original term unless the funds are withdrawn at or before maturity Additional funds cannot be added to the term account after account opening At times the Credit Union may offer Promotional Term Accounts (maturities outside of the Regular Terms or terms with special features such as a rate step up or option to step out) These accounts will automatically renew at maturity for the regular term closest to the original term rounded upward unless the funds are withdrawn at or before maturity The Credit Union will send out notifications at least thirty (30) days before the maturity date and will offer a seven-calendar-day grace period The Credit Union will send out notifications at least thirty (30) days before the maturity date and will offer a seven-day grace period beginning on the date of maturity, in order to make changes to the account Withdrawals: The principal invested in any term account may not be withdrawn until maturity If the Credit Union allows a withdrawal of principal prior to maturity, there will be a penalty for any amount withdrawn (refer to the Credit Union Fee Schedule) If the withdrawal causes the principal to fall below the minimum balance required, the term account will be closed and the member will receive the balance less the appropriate penalty There is no penalty when the withdrawal follows the death of the primary owner of the account a.
+Term Savings Account: Dividends: Dividends are paid on all funds on deposit for each day the member maintains a balance and are posted monthly Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet b.
+IRA Term Savings Account: Dividends: Dividends are paid on all funds on deposit for each day the member maintains a balance and are posted monthly Conditions: The minimum balance required to open and maintain active status is defined on the Credit Union Rate Sheet 5.
+CHECKING ACCOUNTS The Credit Union is neither obligated to, nor liable for, refusal to pay funds from this account when the account has insufficient funds available or against a stale item (an item presented for payment six (6) months or more past its issue date)

 • The Credit Union may pay and charge to an applicable account items drawn by and payable to any persons or organizations that were authorized by providing the magnetic-ink character recognition (MICR) number and account information verbally or otherwise provided there are sufficient and collected funds in the account to pay such items The Credit Union’s rights with respect to such items shall be the same as if it were an item drawn and signed by the member